 CAMFED International Board - Member

-Grace is director of Greater Flourishing, a philanthropic project she created to accelerate social justice impact across systems, structures, and society, by developing global leaders.
+Grace is founder and director of Greater Flourishing, a global portfolio of work that is accelerating social justice impact across systems, structures, and societies.

 A writer, Grace published, The Leader’s Call – 4 Insights for Leading Yourself at the Next Level (2016) and The Career Itch – 4 Steps for Taking Control of What You Do Next (2009).
 She has also produced content for online/offline media, including the BBC, The Bookseller, The Guardian, Metro, Reconnect Africa, Pride magazine, Stylist magazine and The Times.

-During her board role at CAMFED International, she founded African Diaspora Kids, a four-year London based community legacy project with an international reach.
+While on the board of CAMFED International, she founded African Diaspora Kids, a four-year London based community legacy project with an international reach.
 The mission was to keep primary school aged children connected to their African culture, heritage and nurture their leadership potential.
 She partnered with a UK based African diaspora team of experts to create a leadership development programme, A Generation of Effective Leaders for Africa, for civil servants in Eritrea, it has since expanded to leaders in further education.

 A British Ghanaian, Grace was born in London after her parents migrated from Ghana to Nigeria and the UK.
 She holds an MSc in Learning and Development, a certificate in Reflective Practice, a diploma in Life Coaching and a BSc in Biology and Dance Studies.
 Grace is a former Fellow of the Royal Society of Arts, Manufacturers and Commerce and associate member of the Chartered Institute of Personnel and Development.